ra559/cis106/_labs/lab4.md

 1. Start a terminal.
 What is your present working directory?
 2. Change your present working directory to `/usr/share/themes`
 3. What is your present working directory now?
-4. Change your present working directory to the root of the filesystem
+4. Change your present working directory to **the root of the filesystem (/)**
-5. Change your present working directory to `/snap/firefox/`
+5. Change your present working directory to `/snap/firefox` if for whatever reason you don't have this directory then use: `/home/your-user-name-here/Downloads/`
 ![lab 4.1](/assets/lab4-1.gif)<br>
 > **Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer questions 1-5.**